Is becoming a financial manager right for me?

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a Financial Manager

-Financial managers typically have more than five years of experience in another business or financial occupation, such as loan officer, accountant, auditor, securities sales agent, or financial analyst.
+Financial managers typically have more than five years of experience in another business or financial occupation, such as loan officer, accountant, auditor, or financial analyst.
 In some cases, companies provide formal management training programs to help prepare highly motivated and skilled financial workers to become financial managers.